-2D & 3D FOCUS This is an art course geared towards beginner and intermediate art students.
-The focus is on how to draw, paint (acrylic, watercolor, mixed-media), and sculpt (assemblage, ceramics) in a variety of media.
-The fundamentals of design and how to use color will be applied to projects.
+This is a standard regular Art 11 overview course that focuses on 2D & 3D works.
+It is geared towards beginner and intermediate art students.
+The focus is on how to draw, paint (acrylic, watercolour, mixed-media), and sculpt (assemblage, ceramics) in a variety of media.
+The fundamentals of design and how to use colour will be applied to projects.
 This course will teach you how to build on your ideas and personal challenges to be more inventive and creative.
 Projects vary from semester to semester.
 Several weeks are devoted to independent, free-choice projects.
-Outdoor art and Art Gallery fieldtrips are included with this course
+Outdoor art and Art Gallery field trips are included with this course.